brakaus1/skills-github-pages/index.md

 title: Sailing with Aeoli
 ---

-This is the home page for our blog!
+This is the home page for our blogo!